 Corn tortillas deliver fiber, whole grains, and other nutrients while being lower in fat and calories than flour tortillas.

-100% corn tortillas are also safe for those with celiac disease or gluten intolerance.
+Tortillas made from 100% corn are also safe for people with celiac disease and other gluten-related disorders.

-Still, you may want to choose flour tortillas for heavier fillings, as they tend to be sturdier.
+Still, if you can eat gluten, you may want to choose flour tortillas when using heavier fillings, as they tend to be sturdier.

-Whichever you select, be sure to top your tortilla with plenty of veggies and beans to make it a truly nutritious meal.
+Whichever you select, be sure to fill your tortilla with plenty of veggies and beans to make it a truly nutritious meal.